Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 **Practice:** To demonstrate output, create a Python script to blink an LED, either with user control or on a set interval.
 To demonstrate input, use the guides below to create a Python script to print a statement once on the screen whenever the switch is flipped in the real world.

 For both of these you'll need to use the [`pigpio` Python library](http://abyz.me.uk/rpi/pigpio/index.html#Type_3), with its API [Reference](http://abyz.me.uk/rpi/pigpio/python.html) and some [example code](http://abyz.me.uk/rpi/pigpio/examples.html#Python%20code).
-Again, make sure to use a current-limiting resistor when using the GPIO as output, and enable the [Pull-Up or Pull-Down](https://en.wikipedia.org/wiki/Pull-up_resistor) feature on the pin when using it as input.
+Again, make sure to use a current-limiting resistor when using the GPIO as output if you are not using the PHP (Pi Hat Protector), and enable the [Pull-Up or Pull-Down](https://en.wikipedia.org/wiki/Pull-up_resistor) feature on the pin when using it as input.
 (Note: Make sure to use the `pinout` command in a terminal to check wiring and pin numbers).

 ### Tips on using Using GPIO as input